 Trail 37 to Lower Ball Lake #2, WEBO mm 277.3, Segment 3 Selkirk Mountains

 12 miles, Gain 4600′, Loss 3300′, elevation 6620

-The big day had finally arrived, what’s commonly thought of as the PNT’s “right of passage.”
+The big day had finally arrived, what’s commonly thought of as the PNT’s ‘right of passage.’
 There’s no trail on the western side of the Selkirks to connect to trails on the eastern side.
 So a PNT thru hiker has to bushwhack through this section.
-As I’d found out on a 3.5 bushwhack south of Republic, going even this short distance can be just awful.
+As I’d found out on a 3.5 bushwhack south of Republic, going even a short distance can be just awful.
 These northwestern forests are incredibly dense, cluttered with an understory of fallen trees, tangled willows and brambles.
-Sometimes just travelling 10 feet is an undertaking of epic proportions.
+Sometimes just traveling 10 feet is an undertaking of epic proportions.